AI-Generated Fiction: Generic Writing with a Language Model

 María watched them leave, her knees nearly buckling with relief.
 But she knew this was only a reprieve.

-The soldier’s response can be more nuanced given this ethical question.
-This soldier can have a flash of introspection [see the short story, A Good Man is Hard to Find], about the justification for his imminent action.
-AI-generated fiction as a language model, will not show his moral dilemma without the exact prompt.
-It may capture only the essence of the problem but will miss the deep ethical nuance of the situation.
+The soldier’s response (Let's go, she's just a fisherman's wife) can be more nuanced given this ethical question.
+This soldier has a flash justification for his action.
+AI-generated fiction as a language model, does not show his moral dilemma.
+It captures only the essence of the problem but misses the deep ethical nuance of the situation.

 Days later, Mateo returned under the cover of darkness, his body leaner and his face more worn than María remembered.
 She hugged him tightly, inhaling the scent of sweat and earth.